-Enhances author archiving—regular submission of works to ScholarWorks provides an author with a central archive and a record of publications for a CV.
+Enhances author archiving—regular submission of works to ScholarWorks provides an author with a central archive and a permanent link of publications for a résumé CV.

-Increases visibility—academic work available online offers wider dissemination for authors, particularly to those outside the traditional academy and to underrepresented voices within, contributing to information equity and social justice.
+Increases visibility—academic work available online offers wider dissemination for authors, particularly to those audiences outside the traditional academy and to underrepresented voices within, contributing to information equity and justice.

 Complies with public research mandates—by disseminating research results and data publicly, ScholarWorks is an avenue for compliance with public research mandates from funders such as the State of California, the National Science Foundation, and the U.S. Government.

-Accommodates media and other materials—audio and video materials, data, learning objects, and other types of output can be readily disseminated in ScholarWorks.
+Accommodates media and other materials—audio and video materials, data, learning objects, and other types of output can be readily disseminated via ScholarWorks.